oguzal/c64/README.md

-"# c64"
-A commodore 64 game attempt from my youth
+A commodore 64 game attempt from my youth using BASIC